theo-armour/agenda/1-notes.md

 Click the magic button pencil + wand button and bingo!

 A network of dining room servers.
 People who have served me in restaurants that I like, well this should be a network of them I should be able to contact them or interact with them.
 They're the stars of the meal that I experienced why don't they have their own fandoms?
-If they move from one joint to another guess what I will gox x to the new joint&nbsp;
+If they move from one joint to another guess what I will gox x to the new joint

 El Mariachi loco is the one who dances

 Remembery: a startup dedicated to using AI systems to talk to old people to record their memories for posterity.
-This will help AI gather more data and help hope people feel more engaged and useful.&nbsp;
+This will help AI gather more data and help hope people feel more engaged and useful.

 Texting 123 Can you hear me now comma?
 Question mark I wonder which thing are you using?

 People versus gopal

-Outlive&nbsp;
+Outlive

 Explicit Honesty.
 Never lie if asked if something is true. but if not asked, make no guarantees